Long Shot (2019 film): Box office

 In the United States and Canada, Long Shot grossed $30.3 million, with $20.6 million in other territories, for a worldwide total of $53.9 million, against a budget of $40 million.
 It opened at No. 3, its first of four consecutive weeks in the Top 10 at the domestic box office.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 67 out of 100, based on 45 critics, indicating "generally favorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale, while those at PostTrak gave it 3.5 out of 5 stars and a 57% "definite recommend".

 John DeFore of The Hollywood Reporter called it "Very funny whatever you think of its more old-fashioned notions, the picture will charm many viewers who can set implausibility aside for a while."
 Varietys Peter Debruge described the film as: "More creepy than romantic, more chauvinist than empowered — and in all fairness, funnier and more entertaining than any comedy in months — Long Shot serves up the far-fetched wish-fulfillment fantasy of how, for one lucky underdog, pursuing your first love could wind up making you first man."